 The members of the Executive Board base their actions on the legal requirements, the Articles of Incorporation, the Rules of Procedure and the Schedule of Responsibilities as well as on the other relevant regulations.
-The Supervisory Board has issued Rules of Procedure for the Executive Board which contain the rules of cooperation within the Executive Board and between the Executive Board and the Supervisory Board.
+The Supervisory Board has issued Rules of Procedure for the Executive

+Board which contain the rules of cooperation within the Executive Board and between the Executive Board and the Supervisory Board.
 Furthermore, in accordance with the Schedule of Responsibilities approved by the Presiding Committee of the Supervisory Board, the members of the Executive Board are each assigned specific areas to manage independently.
 They take joint responsibility for the management of the company, however.
-In addition, the Chairman of the Executive

-Board coordinates the work of the Executive Board and of Executive Board members.
+In addition, the Chairman of the Executive Board coordinates the work of the Executive Board and of Executive Board members.
 The resolutions of the Executive Board are made primarily in the regular Executive Board meetings.
 They may, however, also be made in extraordinary Executive Board meetings, in written procedures or through other methods of communication.

-For certain transactions and actions, including measures and transactions of an Executive Board member, which are of exceptional importance for the company, or which involve an exceptional economic risk, the Executive Board Rules of Procedure or approval requirements defined by the Executive Board itself require a resolution by the full Executive Board.
-Approval from the Supervisory Board or one of its committees is also required for particularly significant actions and transactions in accordance with the Articles of Incorporation and Rules of Procedure.
-This includes, among other things, the fundamental determination and basic changes to the corporate strategy as well as the Group organization, the addition of new business segments or the discontinuation of existing business segments, the purchase and sale of investments above a certain volume, particularly high-volume operational projects with a certain risk structure as well as long-term financial commitments and the issue of bonds.
-In addition, the Executive Board provides the Supervisory Board or its relevant committee with thorough and timely updates on the strategy of the business units, the corporate planning, profitability, business development and the position of the company as well as on the internal control system, the risk management system and the compliance system.
+For certain transactions and actions, including measures and transactions of an Executive Board member, which are of exceptional importance for the company or which involve an exceptional economic risk, the Executive Board Rules of Procedure or through self-defined approval requirements defined by the Executive Board itself require a resolution by the full Executive Board.
+Approval from the Supervisory Board or one of its committees is also required for particularly significant actions and transactions in accordance with the Articles of Incorporation and Rules of Procedure, to the extent that statutory provisions do not already require the approval of the Supervisory Board.
+This includes, among other things, the fundamental determination and basic changes to the corporate strategy as well as the Group organization, the addition of new business segments or the discontinuation of existing business segments, the Group budget, the purchase and sale of investments above a certain volume, operational, particularly high-volume projects with a certain risk structure as well as entering into long-term financial commitments and the issue of bonds.

+At regular intervals, the Executive Board the Supervisory Board or its relevant committee reports comprehensively on all issues of relevance for the company as a whole, the strategy of the business units including the sustainability strategy, the corporate planning, profitability, business development and the financial position of the company as well as on the internal control system, the risk management system and the compliance system.